 Changing your perspective on your situation can help you find happiness.
 If you’ve made a mistake – however big –focus on your past achievements instead, visualizing your successes.
 Learn how to stop ruminating and start to live with hope and appreciation.

 Be grateful for what you already have: your home, food on the table, clothing, and money to enjoy life.
 So many millions of people in the world don’t have these things (and, sidebar, many of them actually really happy).

 RELATED: 5 benefits of gratitude practice

-Put pen to paper: journalling helps you appreciate your life
+Put pen to paper: journalling helps you appreciate life

 In our social media savvy world, flaunting your travels, purchases and money on Instagram is all too common.
 However, comparing yourself to other people will only lead to unhappiness.
-Data from a 2010 Europe-wide survey of 19,000 people showed that those who compared their incomes to others were less happy with what they had.
-The comparisons that were most damaging to happiness were when people compared their incomes to those of school and university friends.
+In fact, data from a 2010 Europe-wide survey of 19,000 people showed that those who compared their incomes to others were less happy with what they had.

 And while other people’s lives may appear ‘perfect’, there’s always a hidden story we’re unaware of.
 Think about it: you probably also only share your best moments on social media, rather than your darkest fears and anxieties.
 Instead of comparing yourself to others, focus on achieving your own dreams and goals.
 If needed, change your social media habits and/or delete accounts.

 Working out is proven to boost levels of happiness.
 In fact, exercise has such a profound effect on well-being that it’s an effective strategy for tackling depression.
 In a study cited in The Happiness Advantage – a book by Shawn Achor – three groups of patients treated their depression with medication, exercise, or a combination of both.
 All three groups experienced similar improvements in their happiness levels in early days, but the later follow-up assessments proved very different.